kewlbear/FFmpeg-iOS-build-script/README.md

 You can download a binary for FFmpeg 2.2 release at https://downloads.sourceforge.net/project/ffmpeg-ios/ffmpeg-ios-sf.tar.bz2

-## Linking
+## External libraries

-You might have to link with
+You should link with

+* libz.dylib
 * libbz2.dylib
 * libiconv.dylib